ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     :literal:`delete` \- Removes the unknown messages parameter from the profile (NOUNKNIDS).

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :literal:`operator.delete`.

     | **required**: False
     | **type**: str
     | **choices**: yes, no, delete

-  responses
+  log_responses
     Whether command responses should be logged.

     :literal:`yes` \- Enables logging of command responses (LOGCMDRESP(SYSTEM)).